PDH Academy is an approved training provider by the Tennessee Board for Licensing Contractors. Our approved courses are listed below.

 Contractors expiring on or after January 31, 2022 will be required to provide 8.0 of RCE hours at the time of renewal.

 How many RCE hours will be required to meet the requirements for residential contractors to renew once it has been implemented after the phase-in period?

 The law requires 8 hours of RCE to be completed every two (2) years.
-However, it will be phased in so ones expiring in 2021 will need to provide 4 hours.

 What are the ways to satisfy the RCE Requirement?